 Federal and state law require that the District obtain parent written consent prior to the disclosure of personally identifiable information contained in a student's records, except to the extent disclosure without consent is permitted by law (e.g. subpoena or court order).
 However, the District may disclose directory information without parental consent to certain entities.
-Directory information released to law enforcement agencies, employers and prospective employers, news media and may include, student's name, address, telephone number, date of birth, email address, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, most recent educational agency or institution attended, which may be found in Administrative Regulation 5125.1.
-Upon request by a military recruiter or an institution of higher education, the District must give the requester the names, addresses, and telephone numbers of its secondary students.
+Directory information released to law enforcement agencies, employers and prospective employers, news media and may include student's name, address, telephone number, date of birth, email address.
+(Administrative Regulation 5125.1) Upon request by a military recruiter or an institution of higher education, the District must give the requester the names, addresses, and telephone numbers of its secondary students.